carerix/Cx-WP-Plugin/README.md

 ## System Requirements

 **Mandatory**:
-* Linux OS with Apache 2.x (NGINX not supported)
+* Linux OS with Apache 2.x and Beta support for NGINX
-* PHP 7.4 - 8.2 with cURL, OpenSSL, JSON
+* PHP 7.4 - 8.3
+   * Curl
+   * OpenSSL
+   * JSON
 * MySQL 5+ / MariaDB
 * PHP Memory: 256MB recommended (128MB min, 512MB+ for complex sites)

 ### **Updating the Plugin**
 1. Make sure to make a backup of your website before updating the plugin which is good practice for updating WordPress plugins.
 Also check your Website after updating.
 2. In Wordpress dashboard → Plugins, locate the Carerix Wordpress Plugin
 3. If there's an update available you can click on the 'Update now' link